TaygaHoshi/tt-project/Lists/List of Witchcraft Spells.md

 **Range:** 1 meter
 **Duration:** 1 hour
 **Effect**
-	You can precisely manipulate a lifeless object smaller than 25 square centimeters.
-You can apply the following:
+	You can precisely manipulate a lifeless object smaller than 25 cubic centimeters.
+You can apply one of the following:
 	1. Change the shape.
 	2. Shrink down to at most half size.
-	3. Enlarge up to double size or 25 square centimeters, whichever is smaller.
+	3. Enlarge up to double size or 25 cubic centimeters, whichever is smaller.
 	4. Cut or open holes.
 	This object returns to its original shape after the duration.
 This ability can't be used on magical items.